 Unlike the modified hair-washing schedule, which tends to elicit commentary about shampoos and parabens, conditioners and hair-drying time, skipping showers altogether seems to bring up plenty of other opinions on the subject.
 Many people who do shower every day think that not doing so is inherently wrong and unhealthy.
 It's assumed that people who don't shower on the regular are stinky and/or greasy and maybe even visibly dirty — and it certainly can't be good for you.

-But considering that it has really only been the last 100 years or so that people have bathed more than once a week (Saturday night baths were the norm for most of American history), daily showering is actually not objectively healthier or better; and in fact, one of the most common reasons that people cut down on showering is actually for skin-health reasons, not laziness.
-As far as being actually physically dirty, most of us who don't work outside or aren't otherwise involved in daily work where we might get covered in dust, dirt or grease probably don't get any real dirt on anything other than our faces and hands most weeks.
+But considering that it has really only been the last 100 years or so that people have bathed more than once a week (Saturday night baths were the norm for most of American history), daily showering isn't objectively healthier or better; and in fact, one of the most common reasons that people cut down on showering is actually for better skin health, not laziness.
+As far as being physically dirty, most of us who don't work outside or aren't otherwise involved in daily work where we might get covered in dust, dirt or grease probably don't get any real dirt on anything other than our faces and hands most weeks.

 What's behind the link between health and less showering?
 People with skin issues have long noted that forgoing daily showers can help with eczema, and plenty of others think that it's healthier overall, for similar reasons that not washing your hair can make for shinier, less-frizzy hair.